Distribution of Microbes in Air

 Air over land masses and sea

 More microbes are found in air over land masses than far at sea.
 Spores of fungi, especially Alternaria, Cladosporium, Penicillium and Aspergillus are more numerous than other forms over sea within about 400 miles of land in both polar and tropical air masses at all altitudes up to about 10,000 feet.
-Microbes found in air over populated land areas below altitude of 500 feet in clear weather include spores of Bacillus and Clostridium, ascospores of yeasts, fragments of myceilium and spores of molds and actinomycetes, pollen, protozoan cysts, algae, Micrococcus, Corynebacterium etc.
+Microbes found in air over populated land areas below the altitude of 500 feet in clear weather include spores of Bacillus and Clostridium, ascospores of yeasts, fragments of mycelium and spores of molds and actinomycetes, pollen, protozoan cysts, algae, Micrococcus, Corynebacterium etc.